enoskyeza/practice/README.md

 Image Carousel:

 Create an HTML structure for an image carousel with next and previous buttons.
 Write JavaScript code to cycle through images when the buttons are clicked.

+Dropdown Menu:

+Create an HTML navigation menu with dropdown sub-menus.
+Write JavaScript code to toggle the visibility of the dropdowns when the user hovers over the menu items.